kshannon-ucsd/dsc40a/pages/syllabus.md

 Only one member of each group should submit the worksheet, and they should indicate the names of all group members on Gradescope.
 Worksheets won’t be graded on correctness, but rather on good-faith effort.
 Even if you don’t solve any of the problems, you should include some explanation of what you thought about and discussed, so that you can get credit for spending time on the assignment. **In order to receive credit, you must work in a group of two to four students for at least 50 minutes.
 You may not do the group work alone.**

+**Groupworks will always be due the day that you work on them in discussion, unless otherwise specified.** For example, if Groupwork 1 was worked-on during Discussion on Jan 15, it is due by 11:59 pm on Gradescope the same day.

 ### Homework

 This class will have bi-weekly homework assignments (weekly during summer sessions).